GUITAR SHEETS

 Harmonic Deep-Dive

 The harmonic signature of Take Five is one of modal minimalism.
 The entire A section consists of a two-chord vamp: Ebm7 to Bbm7.
-This creates a stable, unchanging Dorian environment (Ebm Dorian) that allows the listener to focus entirely on the 5/4 rhythm and the melody.
-This lack of functional chord changes is what gives the tune its 'static' and 'cool' character, reminiscent of Miles Davis's work on 'Kind of Blue.'
 The bridge, or B section, provides a necessary harmonic release by modulating to the relative Major (Gb Major).
 Here, the harmony becomes more functional, moving through a ii-V-I sequence in Gb and briefly touching upon B major and Ab minor.
-This shift from the 'dark' and 'static' Ebm section to the 'bright' and 'functional' Gb section is what prevents the song from becoming monotonous and gives it a clear narrative arc.
 Technically, the tune is an hervorragend study in the Dorian mode.
 The characteristic 6th (C natural in the key of Ebm) is used prominently to distinguish the sound from a standard natural minor.
-Musicians looking to analyze the tune should focus on how the Ebm Dorian sound is maintained throughout the vamp and how the bridge uses standard pivot chords to return gracefully to the home modal center.

 Eb m7